 You need to convey the entirety of your narrative in a few paragraphs.
 Don’t spend too much time on details.
 Just write what happens.

 A treatment is not a series bible or novel that digresses into the nooks and crannies of a story.
-It’s basically a logline on steroids.
+Reviewing a film treatment sample beforehand can help you keep your writing tight and on point.

 One page is enough if you can convey the entire heart of your story.

 Introduce your central characters as soon as they appear in your film treatment.
+In many professional movie treatment examples, this is where the reader first connects with your story’s emotional core.
 Do this like you would when writing a movie script: name (age), brief description, and first action.

 For example: